xetus-oss/docker-archiva/README.md

 ## Available Configuration Parameters

-### Container parameters
+### Initialization parameters

-The following parameters are used every time the container is replaced, regardless of the externalized configurations.
+The following parameters are only used to setup the initial configuration.
+Once the configuration has been established, theses are not used.

+The goal here is not to support every parameter, just those parameters that you really would like to have in place before you get the the UI.

 * `SSL_ENABLED`: Configure HTTPS support or not.
 * `KEYSTORE_PATH`: The keystore path for jetty HTTPS certificate to use.
 Default is `/archiva-data/ssl/keystore`.
 * `STORE_AND_CERT_PASS`: The keystore and certificate password to use.
 Default is `changeit`.

-### Initialization parameters

-The following parameters are only used to setup the initial configuration.
-Once the configuration has been established, theses are not used.
-All the parameters here map to configuration values in the archiva config.php.

-See the [archiva documentation](https://doc.archiva.org/server/8.1/admin_manual/configuration_server/config_sample_php_parameters.html) for what each parameter does.
-The goal here is not to support every parameter, just those parameters that you really would like to have in place before you get the the UI.

 * `DB_TYPE` --> db type
     * default: derby
 * `DB_NAME` --> db name